oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 ELASTIC_PASSWORD="your-password"
 ```

-The last detail you need is your deployment’s Cloud ID.
+The last detail you need is your deployment's Cloud ID.
 To get that, return to your dashboard and go to the deployment settings.
 You can access the settings by clicking on the cog next to the deployment name under the **Elasticsearch Service** section.

 {% img blog/ultimate-guide-elasticsearch-nodejs/elastic-cloud-dashboard.png alt:"Elastic Cloud dashboard" width:"800" %}{: .center-image }